Nathan Stewart-Jarrett

-Nathan Lloyd Stewart-Jarrett (born 4 December 1985) is a British actor.
+Nathan Lloyd Stewart-Jarrett is an English actor.
 He starred as Curtis Donovan in the E4 series Misfits (2009–2012) and Ian in the Channel 4 series Utopia (2013–2014).
 He is also known for his theatre work, earning a WhatsOnStage Award nomination for his performance in Angels in America.
-His films include The Comedian (2012), War Book (2014), Mope (2019), Candyman (2021), and Femme (2023), the latter of which won him a British Independent Film Award.
+His films include The Comedian (2012), War Book (2014), Mope (2019), Candyman (2021), and Femme (2023), for which he won a British Independent Film Award.

 Early life and education

 Nathan Lloyd Stewart-Jarrett was born in Wandsworth, South London.

 He attended the BRIT School, then went on to train at the Royal Central School of Speech and Drama.